 The Primacy & Importance of Worship

 The word “liturgy” literally means “work of the people” and refers to a congregation’s custom of public worship; that is, how a congregation regularly worships God.
-Jonathan Cruse observes,
+Whether a church describes itself as liturgical, traditional, contemporary, blended, or something else, every church has a liturgy.
+Cruse observes,

-A biblical liturgy demonstrates that God’s people are His treasured possession, called and separated from the world to be assembled in His presence before the holy of holies.
+A biblical liturgy manifests God’s saving work among His people.
+It demonstrates that God’s people are His treasured possession, called and separated from the world to be assembled in His presence before the holy of holies.
 Our liturgy is designed to reflect historic, classical worship in the Reformed tradition.
 We strive for decency, order, and excellence in every part of our liturgy to reflect God’s beauty, holiness, and majesty.
 Though Scripture does not prescribe a specific liturgy, it reveals its content and shape, which includes reading and preaching of God’s Word; prayer; psalms, hymns, and spiritual songs; confession; offerings; sacraments; and the benediction.
 These elements are patterned after the Covenant of Grace, in which God initiates worship, reveals His will, and graciously works through His Word.
 God’s people accordingly respond by humbly, reverently, and boldly calling upon Him in faith, and joyfully offering to Him thanksgiving and praise.
-A biblical liturgy manifests God’s saving work among His people.
-Such a dialogical pattern is fulfilled in Christ, through Whom we have access to the Father and receive His blessings.
+Again, we concur with Cruse when he writes,

 Reformed Worship as Word-Centered

-Since worship is of utmost importance, it must be protected by ordained ministers entrusted to guard the Gospel, lead worship, and train those under their care to offer acceptable worship, in spirit and truth.
-We adhere to the principle of Sola Scriptura (by Scripture Alone).
+Since worship is of utmost importance, it must be protected by ordained ministers entrusted to guard the Gospel, lead worship, and train those under their care to offer acceptable worship in spirit and truth.
+We adhere to the principle of sola Scriptura (by Scripture alone).
 God commands to be worshiped according to His revealed will alone, not according to personal preferences and cultural fads.
-The 1689 Baptist Confession of Faith (22.1) states,
+The 1689 London Baptist Confession of Faith (22.1) states,

 The very content of God’s Word also should hold a prominent place within virtually every liturgical element.
 The elements or activities of our worship are built around the Bible: the word is read, preached, sung, prayed, and displayed (in the sacraments).
 The pulpit is raised and at the center of the chancel in order to communicate the centrality and importance of the Word of God.